soggyfox/SentimentBasedTradingSignals/README.md

 in the literature review.

 ## Project Methodology
-The whole methodology and literature review can be seen on the "thesis Submission pdf in the route folder of this git repo"
+The whole methodology and literature review can be seen on the "thesis Submission pdf" in the route folder of this git repo.

 ## Set up Natural language processor
 Use roberta and ernie to train your model on the training dataset.